matejMartinc/analysis_of_child_labor_in_historical_press/README.md

 ### Key Findings

 * **France:** Coverage peaked leading up to the 1892 Child Labor Law, followed by a sharp decline.
-* **Germany:** Discourse was embedded in class conflict and wartime mobilization, persisting through the Weimar era.
+* **Germany:** Discourse transistions from a necessity to a regulated issue with a peack in pre-wartime years, highlighting the demand for governemnt interventio.
 * **China (Chinese & English Press):** A sustained "interwar crescendo" in the 1920s–30s, driven by nationalist reforms, strikes, and international oversight (ILO).
 * **overall:**
+  1) Strong correlation between discourse and legislation suggesting that the newspapers acted as precursors and catalysts for social and labor legislation;
+  2) There is a clear shift towards geovernment responsibility indicating a historical shift from grassroot protest to state-regulated labor protection;
-  1) There is a strong alignment between the political orientation of newspapers and topic relevancy;
+  3) There is a strong alignment between the political orientation of newspapers and topic relevancy (and/or this could indicate newspapertitle-specific engagement);
-  2) Labor issues are more relevant in urban contexts: topic prevalence in national newspapers is much higher than in regional, rural-areas newspapers;
+  4) Labor issues are more relevant in urban contexts: topic prevalence in national newspapers is much higher than in regional, rural-areas newspapers.

 ---